-- If there is a known clinical cause of infertility or a history of predisposing factors for infertility. - 3.3 Women should be offered access to investigations if they have subfertility of at least 2 years duration (6 months for women aged 36 and over) and offered IVF if they have subfertility of at least 3 years duration (12 months for women aged 36 and over).
-Additional criteria apply for IVF in women aged 40 42 (see paragraph 12.4). - 3.4 If, as a result of investigations, a cause for the infertility is found, the patient should be referred for appropriate treatment without further delay.
+- If there is a known clinical cause of infertility or a history of predisposing factors for infertility. - 3.3 Women should be offered access to investigations and treatment if they have subfertility of at least 2 years duration (12 months for women aged 36 and over).
+Additional criteria apply for t r e a t m e n t in women aged 40 42 (see paragraph 12.4).
+Women that have an identified risk factor for infertility will be considered on an individual basis via an Individual Funding Request. - 3.4 If, as a result of investigations, a cause for the infertility is found, the patient should be referred for appropriate treatment without further delay.

 This policy adopts the NICE guidance that access to high level treatments including IVF should be offered to women between the ages of 23 - 42.
-First treatment cycles must be commenced before the woman's 42nd birthday (See section 12.4 for further details).
+Treatment cycles must be commenced before the woman's 42nd birthday (See section 12.4 for further details).

-Women will be offered treatment provided their hormonal profile is satisfactory i.e. in line with NICE CG156 section 6.3 guidance recommendations.
+Women will be offered treatment provided their hormonal profile is satisfactory i.e. in line with NICE CG156 section 1.3.3 guidance recommendations.